zmcartor/homestead-guide/source/contracts-and-transactions/contracts.rst

 ================================================================================

 No language would be complete without a Hello World program.
-Operating within the Ethereum environment, Solidity has no obvious way of "outputting" a string.
+Operating within the Expanse environment, Solidity has no obvious way of "outputting" a string.
 The closest we can do is to use a *log event* to place a string into the
 blockchain: